Bill Clinton hospitalized in California, spokesperson says

 He repeatedly returned to the stump, campaigning for Democratic candidates, mostly notably his wife, Hillary, during her failed 2008 bid for the presidential nomination.
 And in 2016, as his wife sought the White House as the Democratic nominee, Clinton — by then a grandfather and nearing 70 — returned to the campaign trail.

-The UCI Medical Center is in Orange County, about 40 miles (64 km) southeast of Los Angeles.
+The UCI Medical Center is in Orange County, about 40 miles southeast of Los Angeles.
 It wasn’t immediately clear why Clinton was in Southern California.

 The Associated Press contributed to this report.